Celebrating the love for driving.

 Ever since I got the license, I have enjoyed driving to new places while being in charge of the directions and time.
 If there's a chance, I prefer to have the road itself as one of the goals.

 It is strangely satisfying.
-You push your leg, and the car moves.
-You move your arm, and the vehicle follows.
-If you take care of it, it's not going to contradict you.
-It is like your best friend.
+I push my leg and the car moves.
+I move my arm, and the vehicle follows.
+If I take care of the ride, it's not going to contradict me.
+Instead, it becomes a good friend for sharing the journey.
 Long straights offer room to think, while some winding passes require concentration to orchestrate this symphony of motion.
-In an ideal case, one connects the practical aspect of getting somewhere with meditation-like pleasure, as the mind gets occupied like when I do tight-rope walking.
-Yes, please!
+In an ideal case, one connects the practical aspect of getting somewhere with meditation-like pleasure.

 This is a collection of a few of the memorable roads that I had the pleasure to drive: